Max1991/bootstrap-breadcrumb/README.md

 ToDo
 --------------------------

-1. As this is my first ever plugin it needs to be reviewed
+1. As this is my first ever plugin it needs to be reviewed by gurus :-)
 2. I will try to use the same concept of Twitter Bootstrap .js and use it
 3. Anything else?